-You can jump straight to any section by clicking the links below.
-Otherwise, we’ll start with the classic definition of the ISFP personality type.
+You can jump straight to any section by clicking the links below, or keep reading to learn about the definition of the ISFP personality type.

 In the popular Myers-Briggs or 16-personalities tradition, all personalities belong to one of 16 types.
 Each type is defined by preferences across four cognitive functions:

 ISFPs tend to focus more on the inner, subjective world of concepts and ideas, while an extraverted attitude leads to a greater focus on the external world of objects and people.

 ISFPs prefer to use the cognitive function of sensing over intuition when taking in information about the world.